AidanJones/simpleWebServiceTestGolang/README.md

 Run go file from bin dir.

 # How to Test:
+There is a go test to ensure that update and retrieval from map works as expected.
+To run use the following command in the dowloaded directory.
+$ go test

-From a mac simple paste these commands in to terminal.
+From a mac simply paste these commands in to terminal.

 $ curl localhost:8080/messages/ -d 'my test message to store' {"id":12345}